K. Kumar: Into the thick of Freedom Struggle

+The Travancore State Congress was reconstituted with new objectives in 1938 under Pattom A. Thanu Pillai.
+Since the character of the newly constituted party was not to his taste, Kumar preferred to remain inactive from it.

-Besides Mahatma Gandhi, Kumarji had close ties with Rajaji, Pandit Nehru, C.R.Das and other prominent leaders.
-Late Shri Kurur Neelakanthan Nampoothiripadu (Ex MLA and veteran Gandhian) observes: "Kumarji was one of the most strenuous of our freedom fighters who took active part in practically all agitation for Indian freedom".
-Most notable of these were the leadership of the Salt Satyagraha (in Kozhikode, Tellicherry and Cannanore, the Civil Disobedience or foreign cloth boycott and picketing at Alleppey and other areas and the prominent role he played in the Temple Entry Movement and eradication of 'untouchability', the Vaikom Satyagraha, the Nagpur Flag Satyagrha" and other significant social unity moves.
-These earned him at least 21 months of imprisonment with 9 months rigorous imprisonment. -.
+Besides Mahatma Gandhi, Kumarji had close ties with Rajaji, Nehru, C. R. Das and other prominent leaders.
+He was a part of the leadership of the Salt Satyagraha (in Kozhikode, Tellicherry and Cannanore, the Civil Disobedience or foreign cloth boycott and picketing at Alleppey and other areas and the prominent role he played in the Temple Entry Movement and eradication of 'untouchability', the Vaikom Satyagraha, the Nagpur Flag Satyagrha" and other significant social unity moves.
+These earned him at least 21 months of imprisonment with 9 months rigorous imprisonment.
 The year-long agitation at Alleppey and Trivandrum brought about mass conversions to the Gandhian ideology and Khadi.
 His leadership of the Swadeshi Movement and Foreign Cloth Boycott at Alleppey also inspired many prominent, educated women to come to the forefront and offer mighty support of the national movement.
-The role of the wife of the last Diwan of Travancore and Kumarji's classmate P. G. N. Unnithan and the daughter of P.G Govida Pillai, Government Pleader, wife of Swadeshabhimani T.K.
+The role of the wife of the last Diwan of Travancore and Kumarji's classmate P. G. N. Unnithan and the daughter of P. G. Govida Pillai, Government Pleader, wife of Swadeshabhimani T.K.
 Madhavan and M. Karthyayani Amma deserve special mention.

 Khadi, Harijan Welfare, Sarvodaya & Communal Harmony

 By late thirties, Kumarji turned all his attention to Harijan Welfare, Sarvodaya, Education and Khadi He toured the state delivering lectures and establishing scores of schools (said to be 96 to 110) including Harijan and Sarvodaya Schools.
 A few of these survived into the sixties and early seventies.
 In course of time, he passed on the management of most of these institutions to the Head teacher or an educated member of the depressed class.
 He started a school for Harijans named "Kumbazha Pravarthi Pallikudam" which later became a life-giving tributary to the present Government VHSS Elanthoor.
 Besides, he continued to undertake promotion of Khadi as a life-mission.
 Gandhian Dr. G. Ramachandran, the former Chairman of the Khadi Commission is emphatic when he says: "His (Kumarji's) double passion consisted of Khadi and prohibition...
 In fact Kumarji was Khadi and Khadi was Kumarji...
-To him must belong more than anyone else in Travancore, the irresistible appeal of Khadi that came into the lives of thousands of our people"....
+To him must belong more than anyone else in Travancore, the irresistible appeal of Khadi that came into the lives of thousands of our people"...
 G. Ramachandran got drawn to Kumarji through his public speeches and sought to live and work with him in Trivandrum to undertake Khadi work.
 He reminisces that along with Kumarji, he went hacking Khadar from house to house in Trivandrum in the early twenties.